 Air and Space tops visitors’ to-do list, year in, year out.
 The imposing Tennessee marble modernist block, by Hellmuth, Obata and Kassabaum, incorporates three skylit, double-height galleries, which house missiles, aircraft and space stations.
 In the central Milestones of Flight hall, towering US Pershing-II and Soviet SS-20 nuclear missiles stand next to the popular moon rock station, where visitors can stroke a lunar sample acquired on the 1972 Apollo 17 mission.
 The 1903 Wright Flyer—the first piloted craft to maintain controlled, sustained flight (if only for a few seconds)—and Charles Lindbergh’s Spirit of St Louis are both suspended here.

 Permanent exhibitions in the museum detail the history of jet aviation, space travel and satellite communications.
 Updates acknowledge modern information technology, but much of the collection’s presentation maintains the quaint optimism of the early space age.
 Apollo to the Moon explores that era, while Moving Beyond Earth deals with contemporary space exploration and examines how humans live and work in space aboard the space shuttle and International Space Station.
 The gallery often features live presentations with guest astronauts and space pioneers.
-A new exhibition for 2013, Time & Navigation, explores how revolutions in timekeeping over three centuries have influenced how we find our way.
+Time & Navigation, explores how revolutions in timekeeping over three centuries have influenced how we find our way.

 |Venue name:||National Air and Space Museum||Contact:|